mauriora/reusable-hybrid-repo-mvc-spfx-examples/README.md

 ### Distribution

-Each colour represents a repository location:
+Each color represents a repository location:

 - **blue** are the repositories owned by the client, containing the specific business logic and domain models
 - **green** open source modules used